 National Baptist Convention of America: 3.5 million

-Assemblies of God: million
+Assemblies of God: 3 million

-SOURCE:
+Presbyterian Church (U.S.A.): 2.7 million

+SOURCE: 2012 Yearbook of American and Canadian Churches

 Roman Catholics

 The Roman Catholic Church was established in the first century as one of the original Christian communities, and it claims to embody the truth of the faith of Jesus Christ.
 Its claims to primacy are exercised through the pope.
 His authority derives from an unbroken apostolic succession that goes back to St. Peter, who the Catholic Church believes was invested by Jesus with authority over fellow church leaders and Christian communities.
 It is the largest Christian tradition in the world.